pytorch/pytorch/docs/source/control_flow_cond.rst

 - For operands:
     - It will also be a flat tuple.

-- Nesting of `cond` in user program becomes nested graph modules.
+- Nesting of `torch.ops.higher_order.cond` in user program becomes nested graph modules.

-See examples of advanced usage of `cond` operator in ExportDB.
+See examples of advanced usage of `torch.ops.higher_order.cond` operator in ExportDB.